tiannachan/BikeIt/README.md

 To others, it is important to understand the bike-sharing situation in Los Angeles, to know the benefits of bike-sharing, and also to persuade them to change their commute!

 <i> Potential Research Questions: </i>
-1. How does the popularity of start and end locations correlates with land use?  <br>
-2. How efficient was the program contribute to the benefit of the community? <br>
+1. How efficient was the program contribute to the benefit of the community? <br>
-3. What are the ways Metro can do to increase trip duration, pass sales, and improve the program in general?  <br>
+2. What are the ways Metro can do to increase trip duration, pass sales, and improve the program in general?  <br>
-4. How popular is the Metro bike sharing program and which areas ? <br>
+3. How popular is the Metro bike sharing program and which areas ? <br>
-5. How can Metro improve the ride sharing services in neighborhoods with the least bike friendly roads ? <br>
+4. How can Metro improve the ride sharing services in neighborhoods with the least bike friendly roads ? <br>
-6. Compare and contrast services in low income vs high income areas

 ## Methodology
 We decided to choose web mapping as a methodology of inquiry because the various land uses in different regions of Los Angeles can tell a different story in regards to bike-share usage.
 Furthermore, we plan to also include visualization charts to uncover other trends as supplemental information.